Mitsubishi Estate (OTCMKTS:MITEY) Issues FY 2023 Earnings Guidance

 Mitsubishi Estate (OTCMKTS:MITEY – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of $1.07-$1.07 for the period.
+The company provided EPS guidance of $1.07-$1.07 for the period.
 The company issued revenue guidance of $12.19 billion-$12.19 billion.

-Several brokerages have issued reports on MITEY.
-CLSA lowered Mitsubishi Estate from a buy rating to an underperform rating in a research note on Tuesday, April 12th.
-Zacks Investment Research upgraded Mitsubishi Estate from a hold rating to a buy rating and set a $17.00 target price on the stock in a research note on Saturday, April 2nd.
+MITEY has been the topic of a number of research reports.
+CLSA downgraded shares of Mitsubishi Estate from a buy rating to an underperform rating in a report on Tuesday, April 12th.
+Zacks Investment Research upgraded shares of Mitsubishi Estate from a hold rating to a buy rating and set a $17.00 target price on the stock in a research note on Saturday, April 2nd.

 Mitsubishi Estate Co, Ltd. engages in the real estate activities in Japan and internationally.
 The company is involved in the development, leasing, property management, and sale of office buildings; planning, development, and tenant leasing of retail facilities/outlets; investment, development, operational management, and asset management of logistics facilities; operation of 16 hotels under the Royal Park Hotels brand in Japan and the Marunouchi Hotel in the Marunouchi area; and operation of Takamatsu Airport, Miyako Shimojishima Airport Terminal, Mt.